viamrobotics/docs/docs/components/movement-sensor/_index.md

 ### Micro-RDK

-If you are using the micro-RDK, navigate to [micro-RDK Movement Sensor](/micro-rdk/movement-sensor/) for supported model information.
+If you are using the micro-RDK, navigate to [Micro-RDK Movement Sensor](/micro-rdk/movement-sensor/) for supported model information.

 ## Control your movement sensor with Viam's client SDK libraries